Bruce P. Crandall: University of Washington Medal of Honor Memorial

-A new version of the original resolution was submitted which called for a memorial to all eight alumni who received the Medal of Honor.
-The resolution passed on April 4, 2006 by a vote of 64 to 14 with several abstentions.
 The University of Washington Medal of Honor memorial was constructed at the south end of Memorial Way (17th Ave NE), north of Red Square, in the interior of a traffic circle between Parrington and Kane Halls (47.6573°N 122.3097°W).
 It was privately funded and was completed in time for a Veterans Day dedication in November 2009.
-It honors Greg Boyington, Deming Bronson, Bruce Crandall, Robert E. Galer, John D. Hawk, Robert Leisy, William Kenzo Nakamura, and Archie Van Winkle.
+It honors alumni Greg Boyington, Deming Bronson, Bruce Crandall, Robert E. Galer, John D. Hawk, Robert Leisy, William Kenzo Nakamura, and Archie Van Winkle.